Kim So-hyun: Philanthropy

-In 2014, Kim joined in the HAPPY Together Briquette Donation Campaign to donate 1 million briquette for the elderly, disabled families, and low-income families for heating during cold season.
-In 2017, Kim and Ji Chang-wook donated their dubbing fees for Your Name to the Korea Barrier-Free Film Commission.
-On 21 April 2018, Kim participated in S.E.S 10th Green Heart Bazaar held by the first generation K-pop girl group, S.E.S.
-Kim and many other celebrities gave generous good deeds by selling items at the bazaar.
-The proceeds that were collected are donated to the Green Umbrella Children's Foundation and KARA.
+In 2014, she participated in the "HAPPY Together Coal Donation Campaign," providing coal briquettes for heating to the elderly, people with disabilities, and low-income families during winter.
+Subsequently, Kim and Ji Chang-wook donated their dubbing fees for the film Your Name to the Korea Barrier-Free Film Commission in 2017.
+Her later charitable activities included participation included the Green Heart Bazaar organized by K-pop girl group, S.E.S.
+The proceeds from this event were used to support the Green Umbrella Children's Foundation and the KARA..